 Second, it could be that God gave Adam and Eve an explanation of why they weren’t supposed to eat from the tree, other than “you will certainly die.”
 There is no such explanation recorded in Scripture, but we should not assume that one was never given.
 Of course, even if God never fully explained why eating from the tree was wrong, Adam and Eve could still know that it was wrong.
 The extra information was not necessary to make a moral decision.
 We can know with great confidence that murder is wrong, without necessarily being able to explain why it is wrong.
 And even if we can’t explain why murder is wrong, we should still be held accountable for an act of murder we commit.
-Adam and Eve’s not knowing the exact reason they were forbidden to eat the tree’s fruit has nothing to do with that fact that they clearly knew and understood eating it was wrong.
+Adam and Eve’s not knowing the exact reason they were forbidden to eat the tree’s fruit has nothing to do with the fact that they clearly knew and understood eating it was wrong.

 Third, death exists in the world today because of sin, not because of Adam and Eve’s lack of knowledge (cf. Romans 5:12).
 In other words, God did not punish Adam and Eve with death for simply “not knowing” something but for acting against what they already knew to be right.
 Death was a consequence of their disobedience, not their ignorance.
 Likewise, Adam and Eve did not need to have seen death or experienced death firsthand to know that disobeying God’s command was wrong.
 It’s easy for us today to look at the ugly, horrific nature of sin and death and conclude that such a perspective might have made Adam and Eve more reluctant to disobey God than they were.
 But that’s speculation.
 Whether or not such firsthand knowledge might have affected their choice, there is no denying that Adam and Eve directly, intentionally disobeyed a command of God.
 And, as we read in Romans 6:23, “the wages of sin is death.”